 The video card settings can be adjusted to help reduce the strain on the card and power supply.

-If the power supply Watts are too low or is going bad, it will also cause a crash.
+If the power supply Watts are too low or it is starting to fail, it will also cause a crash.

 Below are the main fixes when Apex keeps crashing on your computer.